Physical origin of very-high-energy gamma rays from the low-luminosity active galactic nucleus NGC 4278 and implications for neutrino observations: Multiwavelength and multimessenger observations

 \subsection{GeV Gamma-ray Analysis}

-Although NGC 4278 is generally faint in GeV gamma-rays, a transient detection ($4.3\sigma$) has been reported during the 2021--2022 LHAASO active phase~\citep{bronzini2024fermilatdetectionlowluminosityradio}.
+Although NGC 4278 is generally faint in GeV gamma rays, a transient detection ($4.3\sigma$) has been reported during the 2021--2022 LHAASO active phase~\citep{bronzini2024fermilatdetectionlowluminosityradio}.
 Here, we analyze Fermi-LAT data covering MJD 60310--60796 (Jan 2024 -- May 2025) using \texttt{Fermitools} (v2.4.0) and \texttt{Fermipy} (v1.4.0)\citep{2017ICRC...35..824W}.
-We selected Pass 8 events (100 MeV--300 GeV) within a $15^\circ$ ROI centered on the source.
+We selected Pass 8 events (100 MeV--300 GeV) within a $15^\circ$ ROI( {region of interest}) centered on the source.
 Standard cuts (\texttt{zenith angle $<90^\circ$}, \texttt{DATA\_QUAL>0}) and the \texttt{P8R3\_SOURCE\_V3} IRFs were used.
 The model included Galactic and isotropic diffuse backgrounds alongside 4FGL-DR4 point sources.
-Parameters for sources within $5^\circ$ are free, while those for sources between $5^\circ$--$10^\circ$ had only normalization free.
-The analysis yields $\rm TS=8.46$, falling below the detection threshold ($\rm TS \ge 25$).
-Consequently, we derive 90\% confidence level flux upper limits using the profile likelihood method, which are shown in the SED (Figure~\ref{fig:data}).
+Parameters for sources within $5^\circ$ are free, while those for sources between $5^\circ$--$10^\circ$ {had only their normalizations free}.
+The analysis yields $\rm TS=8.46$, falling below the detection threshold ($\rm TS \ge 25$). {We then divided the data into energy bins and perform a bin-by-bin likelihood fit with the spectral index fixed at 2 to derive the flux for each bin.
+Consequently, for bins with low significance, we compute 90\% confidence level upper limits using the profile likelihood method. {The corresponding light curves are presented in Figure \ref{fig:light_curve}, while the upper limits in different energy bins are shown in Figure \ref{fig:data}}}